-Seven double-storey height mechanical floors house the equipment that bring Burj Khalifa to life.
-Distributed around every 30 storeys, the mechanical floors house the electrical sub-stations, water tanks and pumps, air-handling units etc, that are essential for the operation of the tower and the comfort of its occupants.
+Seven double-storey height mechanical floors house the equipment that brings Burj Khalifa to life.
+Distributed throughout the 30 storeys, the mechanical floors house the electrical sub-stations, water tanks and pumps, air-handling units and other components that are essential for the operation of the tower and the comfort of its occupants.

 Window Washing Bays

 Access for the tower's exterior for both window washing and façade maintenance is provided by 18 permanently installed track and fixed telescopic, cradle equipped, building maintenance units.
 The track-mounted units are stored in garages, within the structure, and are not visible when not in use.
 The manned cradles are capable of accessing the entire facade from tower top down to level seven.
 The building maintenance units jib arms when fully extended will have a maximum reach of 36 meters with an overall length of approximately 45 meters.
 When fully retracted, to parked position, the jib arm length will measure approximately 15 meters.
 Under normal conditions, with all building maintenance units in operation, it will take three to four months to clean the entire exterior facade.